yassa9/youtube-notificator/README.md

  ## How it Works
  The script makes a GET request to each channel's videos page and extracts the title and URL of the latest video.
 It then checks if the video title is already in a CSV file.
 If the video title is not in the CSV file, it sends a desktop notification with the video title and URL.
 The CSV file is used to keep track of which videos have already been viewed.

- Also when you right click on the notification, it hyperlinks to the video URL.
+ `Also when you right click on the notification, it hyperlinks to the video URL`

  ## Note
 Please note that Youtube does not officially support this type of parsing and may take action against accounts that use it.
 Use at your own risk.